Bali: a brief travel guide

 Some safety tips before you travel to Bali

-It is true that sometimes we avoid or forget the safety measures we should take before traveling abroad, especially if the destination is on another continent.
-If it is your first time in Bali or Asia, read some of the caution tips below to be prepared for anything that might come up while you are in Bali:
+It is true that we sometimes avoid or forget the safety measures we should take before traveling abroad, especially if the destination is on another continent.
+If it is your first time in Bali or Asia, read some of the cautionary tips below to be prepared for anything that might come up while you are there.

-- Be careful when entering a monkey territory.
-Some monkeys might be friendly, but some may be really aggressive.
-Keep your personal things hidden in your bag that you hold in front of you and try to avoid looking at the monkeys in the eyes.
-Also, in case a monkey bites you, go straight to the hospital.
+• Be careful when entering monkey territory.
+Some monkeys may be friendly, but others can be quite aggressive.
+Keep your personal belongings in a bag and hold it in front of you, and avoid looking monkeys directly in the eyes.
+Also, if a monkey bites you, go straight to the hospital.

-- Do not trust Google Maps that much.
-Check the path that Google suggests and make sure it’s not mountainous, steep and narrow.
-You may ask local drivers or even hire a driver to reach your destination.
+• Do not rely too heavily on Google Maps.
+Check the suggested route carefully to make sure it is not mountainous, steep, or narrow.
+When in doubt, ask local drivers or hire a driver to reach your destination safely.

 Leave a reply